sara-nl/griddocs/source/Pages/Practices/projectmine/mine-ui.rst

 .. code-block:: console

-   $rsync -a user@ui.grid.sara.nl:/home/user/ /home/user/   # replace user with your username
+   $rsync -a --progress user@ui.grid.sara.nl:/home/user/ /home/user/   # replace user with your username

 This will replicate all your files in the home folder on the Mine user interface.